-Final dates for refunds upon complete withdrawal from all classes will be stated in the Schedule of Classes.
-A service charge will be deducted for processing refunds.
+Final dates for refunds when withdrawing from classes are stated in the Schedule of Classes.
+A service charge will be deducted for processing refunds for complete withdrawal of all classes.

 Health insurance and parking fees are not refundable.

 TRANSCRIPT FEE